BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 The Guild and the Council

 While the Guild Arcanum holds royal charters to teach, regulate, and discipline those who practice the arcane arts within Ardrigh, Sandalwrin, and the North Country; members of the Council of Jesuits are exempt from at least some of the Guild's authority.
-As Candlehar (where the seat of the Council of Jesuits resides) is a free and independant city, the Arcanum has no official legal standing.
+As Candlehar (where the seat of the Council of Jesuits resides) is a free and independant city, the Arcanum has no official legal standing there.
 Jesuits are free to teach one another, whether paid or free, without being required to hold a Guild Arcanum Instructor's license.
 Even when an instructor is a member of both orders, a mage may teach any number of students or spells, so long as the teaching does not rise to the level of a school.
 While the Council maintains completely independent schools in Candlehar, any arcane school outside of that city would immediately come under the scrutiny of the Guild and it's proctors.

 In general, Jesuits enjoy a level of autonomy from the Guild's authority beyond that of non-aligned mages.
 That is not to say that they will not be subject to even more scrutiny, as is often the case.
 Guild proctors have vast authority and discretion in investigating violations of magic law, and often exercise that power to the limit (and even beyond).